 I have had the good fortune to have met many fascinating historians, curators, directors, authors, etc who have shared their time and resources on the Romanovs with me.
 In Moscow and St. Petersburg they have opened doors for me which would have been impossible otherwise.
 Through them I have personally visited the Romanov Archives in the State Central Archives in Moscow on more than one occasion.
 It was on one such visit that I held in my hands the personal letters between Nicholas II and Alexandra, the diaries of their children and the numerous personal photo albums of the Russian Imperial family.
 The photo albums in particular intrigued me, revealing photographs of members of the last Imperial family, including grand dukes and grand duchesses, that to this day have yet to be published in a glossy coffee table book.

-In July 1998, I journeyed to St. Petersburg to witness one of the most important historical events to take place in 20th-century Russian history: the burial of Tsar Nicholas II, his wife, three of their children, and four of their faithful servants.
+In July 1998, I journeyed to St. Petersburg to witness one of the most important historical events to take place in 20th-century Russian history: the burial of Tsar Nicholas II, his wife, three of their five children, and four of their faithful servants.
 It was here that I met many descendants of the Romanov dynasty, including Princes Nicholas and Dimitri Romanovich.

 1991 – The remains of Tsar Nicholas II, his family and four retainers are found outside of Ekaterinburg, but two of the children’s remains were still unaccounted for.

 In 2011, I launched a blog, Royal Russia Bulletin.
-Updated daily, it currently contains more than 1,300 short news clips and videos on the Romanovs and Imperial Russia.
+It currently features more than 2,200 short news clips and videos on the Romanovs and Imperial Russia.

-In October 2011, after nearly two years of planning, I launched a new magazine, Royal Russia Annual.
+In October 2011, after nearly two years of planning, I launched a new periodcial, Royal Russia Annual.
 This publication is now the largest English language periodical of its kind dedicated solely to the study and appreciation of the Romanov Dynasty and Imperial Russian history.
 It was intended to be published only once a year as an annual, but due to its popularity, Royal Russia Annual is now published twice a year, while still retaining its original name.
-An annual Winter edition and an annual Summer edition are now issued.
+Annual Winter and Summer editions are issued.

 My career as an author is just about to begin with several books in the works.
-I am currently doing research Nicholas II in Post-Soviet Russia, a confirmed publication date has yet to be announced.
+Among these are My Russia.
+Ekaterinburg (2018)and Nicholas II in Post-Soviet Russia (2019).

-In the coming years I shall continue to publish translations and new titles, as well as further issues of my magazine.
+In the coming years I shall continue to publish translations and new titles, as well as further issues of my periodicals.
 I am really enjoying the work that I put into my web site Royal Russia, as it gives me the opportunity to share my interest in the Romanov dynasty and Imperial Russia with people all over the world.
 I anticipate that my web site will continue to grow in both size and interest, continuing to welcome growing numbers of visitors from all over the world.
-I also have a dream to eventually open an office in St. Petersburg where I can take my goals to a new level.

 My work has been reviewed in numerous magazines and newspapers in Canada, the United States and Russia, including Newsweek Magazine, Paper Magazine, The Toronto Star, The Mississauga News, The Hurontario News, Clarington Weekly, Lake Placid News, the Virginia Gazette and Orthodox Russia.
 I have also offered my assistance to numerous authors, historians and producers for books and documentaries about the Romanovs and Imperial Russian history.